NotCompsky/rscraper/README.md

 See [hub usage guide](guides/hub.md) for detailed instructions on using `rscraper-hub`.

-See `docs` directory for more generic instructions on using the other programs.
+See [man](man) directory for more generic instructions on using the other programs.

 # Installing